Board of Directors and Governance

 Dr. Gerberding received her undergraduate and M.D. degrees from Case Western Reserve University and a Master of Public Health at the University of California, Berkeley.
 She completed her internship and residency in Internal Medicine and fellowship in Clinical Pharmacology and Infectious Diseases at the University of California, San Francisco, where she is currently an Adjunct Associate Professor of Medicine.

-Distinguished Service Professor of Neuroscience, Pharmacology & Psychiatry; Solomon H. Snyder Department of Neuroscience at Johns Hopkins University
+Professor of Neuroscience Emeritus; Solomon H. Snyder Department of Neuroscience at Johns Hopkins University

 Dr. Solomon H. Snyder is a distinguished service professor of Neuroscience, Pharmacology, and Psychiatry at the Johns Hopkins University School of Medicine.
 He is the founder of the Solomon H. Snyder Department of Neuroscience and served as its director from 1980 to 2006.
 He is world-renowned for his pioneering research in the identification of receptors for neurotransmitters and drugs and the elucidation of the actions of psychotropic agents.